 - f.
 Students who are ineligible as a result of not having passed five (5) semester units during the spring semester may count courses taken in summer school toward those five (5) semester units. - g.
 After the second eligibility violation, the athlete may be removed from the team/activity. - h.
-Students receiving an incomplete at the end of a quarter will be ineligible until the incomplete is changed to a passing grade. - i.
-Only students who are eligible shall be allowed to travel or associate with the team during home or away contests. - 2.
+Students receiving an incomplete at the end of a quarter will be ineligible until the incomplete is changed to a passing grade. - Only students who are eligible shall be allowed to travel or associate with the team during home or away contests. - 2.
 Personal conduct.
 Classroom conduct may affect eligibility.
 Any misconduct affecting eligibility must be recorded in the principal's office. - 3.
 Enrollment.
 To be eligible during a school semester for participation in interscholastic activities, a student must (ASAA, Article XII, Section 1): - a.
 Be properly registered. - b.
 Be carrying a minimum of five classes that lead to the granting of credit towards graduation.
-Seniors who are on track to graduate and who have passed all parts of the High School Graduation Qualifying Exam (HSGQE) must take at least four (4) semester units of credit, or the equivalent.
+Seniors who are on track to graduate, must take at least four (4) semester units of credit, or the equivalent.
 All other seniors must be enrolled in a minimum of five (5) semester units of credit or the equivalent to be eligible. - c.
 Be in regular attendance in all school classes in which enrolled.